vasi/bootstrappable-distros/distros/stagex.md

 Date: 2025-06-18

-Build time: About 1 day
+Build time: About 1 day with i5-10310U

 ### Testing process